Four conditions that can affect your legs and make walking painful

 Peripheral artery disease is a form of atherosclerosis, the same condition that leads to most strokes and heart attacks.
 Fat- and cholesterol-filled plaque narrows arteries, and blood clots can collect on the plaque, narrowing them further.
 In peripheral artery disease, the arteries affected by atherosclerosis tend to be the ones that supply the leg muscles.
 The risk factors are similar to those for heart disease and stroke: smoking, high cholesterol levels, high blood pressure, and especially diabetes.

 The classic symptom is cramping, tight pain that's felt in muscles "downstream" from the narrowed artery.
 It can occur in the buttocks, thigh, calf, or foot, but occurs most often in the calf.
-The pain tends to come on with walking, get worse until the person stops walking, and go away with rest.
+The pain tends to come on with walking, gets worse until the person stops walking, and goes away with rest.
 Similar to angina, the pain caused by peripheral artery disease comes from working muscle cells that are "starved" for oxygen because of obstructed blood flow.
 The medical jargon for this kind of pain is intermittent claudication, from the Latin claudicatio for limping.
 Many people with peripheral artery disease have other sorts of pain, though.
 Sometimes their legs are heavy, or they tire easily.
 And it's common for people to cut back on their activity level without realizing it, which can mask the problem.

 Signs of peripheral artery disease include a diminished pulse below the narrowed artery, scratches and bruises in the lower leg that won't heal, and pale and cool skin.
 The diagnosis usually depends on the ankle-brachial index, which compares the blood pressure at the ankle to the blood pressure at the arm.
 They're normally about the same, but if there's a blockage in the leg, blood pressure will be lower in the ankle because of low blood flow.